isabella232/advertising-cloud.en/help/dsp/planning/targeting/factual-geo-targeting.md

 As you can see in **screenshot C**, there were four different “targeting codes” for the one “design ID” so four designs were imported and selected.
 You do not have to include all targeting codes on a placement.
 You can select as many or as few you have imported.

-After importing a segment on a placement, it will be available to utilize for any mobile placement on the campaign.
+After importing a segment on a placement, it will be available for any mobile placement on the campaign.
 You will be able to see all segments selected on the “select” page above on the right.